notbowen/bb84-numpy/README.md

 Returns:

-- `RES`: The response from the other party, encrypted using the same shared key
+- `RES MSG`: The response from the other party, encrypted using the same shared key
 - `ERR`: The target does not have a shared key, client should perform QKD again

 ## References